 Exhale slowly through tightly pressed lips while gently pushing inward and upward with the hand on the abdomen to help empty the lungs.
 Imagine pressing your belly button to your spine as you exhale all your air.
 Slowly inhale through your nose, filling your lungs with air.
 Repeat the exercise several times a day.

 Stretching increases blood and oxygen flow to the muscles, improves muscle elasticity and helps the body repair itself.
-Daily upper body stretching exercises expands the chest cavity and increases lung capacity.
+Daily upper-body stretching exercises expand the chest cavity and increase lung capacity.
 This process allows for free movement of the lungs and diaphragm, which encourages deeper breathing and helps with shortness of breath.

 Lightly stretching other body parts can improve your range of motion and decrease body stiffness.
 This is particularly helpful after radiation therapy, which can cause muscle tightness.
 Stretching can also break down scar tissue caused by surgery.